52 Ways to Get Healthy and Happy

 On the website of the Kripalu Center for Yoga and Health in Stockbridge, Mass., nutritionist Annie B. Kay says intentions—“I want to have a healthier relationship with my weight,” for instance—are easier to follow than resolutions.

 Is the “adult coloring” craze for you?
-A Mayo Clinic psychologist has called it “almost like a volume knob to turn down the sympathetic nervous system, the stress response.”
-You can join a group at the Glen Rock Public Library, 201.670.3970.
-(If making your own art is more your style, check out Ridgewood’s Master Art Studio, 201.887.2187.)
+A Mayo Clinic psychologist has called it “almost like a volume knob to turn down...the stress response.”
+You can take a class at the Montclair Art Museum, or make a monthly craft with instructor Agnes Sydoryk at the Pequannock Township Library.
+(If making your own art is more your style, book open studio time at Geralyn’s Art Studio in Maplewood).

 FODMAP stands for (sorry you asked?) fermentable oligosaccharides, disaccharides, monosaccharides and polyols—sugars troublesome for folks with irritable bowel syndrome.
 A low-FODMAP diet omits apples, cabbage, dairy products and other foods until they’re re-introduced.
 Ask your doctor about it.

-Looking at 36 studies, researchers at Trinity College, Dublin, found a link between hearing loss and dementia.
+Looking at 36 studies, researchers in Dublin found a link between hearing loss and dementia.
 Experts aren’t sure of the connection—and if losing your hearing indeed increases your chance of dementia—but it sure won’t hurt to have the doc check your ears.